Battle of Ordal: Result

 Spanish casualties numbered 87 killed, 239 wounded, and 132 missing.
 Adam's brigade suffered 75 killed, 109 wounded, and 333 missing.
 Altogether, the Allies lost 975 men at Ordal.
-French losses are estimated at about 300.
+Another claim is 2,000 Allied casualties, mostly captured.
+French losses are estimated at 300.
 Another authority states that the French lost 270 men and that the 27th Foot alone suffered 360 casualties.
 A third source reported far heavier French losses, 171 killed and 600 to 700 wounded.

 After hearing the news of Ordal and finding that Decaen was bearing down on him from the northeast, Bentinck evacuated Vilafranca.
 On the opposite side of town, he personally deployed his cavalry as a rear guard.
 His 770 troopers included two squadrons each of the 20th Light Dragoons, Brunswick Hussars, and Sicilian Cavalry Regiments, plus one troop of the Foreign Hussar Regiment.
 Anglo-Allied losses were 25 killed, 69 wounded, and 40 missing for a total of 134.
 French casualties numbered 7 officers and 100 men out of 1,750 sabers in four regiments.
 With this action, Suchet's pursuit ended.

 After the battle, Bentinck admitted his defeat in a dispatch to Wellington.
 He praised the bravery of his British and Spanish soldiers.
 Then he turned over command to Lieutenant General William Henry Clinton and sailed back to Sicily.
 After the war, Torres and Bray were decorated for bravery in action.

 By late 1813, Suchet's forces in Catalonia numbered 46,000 men.
 His field force included General of Division Louis François Félix Musnier's 3,561-man 1st Division, General of Brigade Claude Marie Joseph de Valdotte Pannetier's 3,073-strong 2nd Division, Mathieu's 2,373-man 3rd Division, Habert's 3,975-strong 4th Division, General of Division Jean Maximilien Lamarque's 4,205-man 5th Division, 2,501 cavalry, and 3,000 gunners and others.
 The French had 9,493 troops in garrisons at Tortosa, Lleida, and Sagunto, 1,605 at Gerona, 1,742 at Figueras, 5,844 at Barcelona, and 4,918 at smaller fortresses.